-Unit-3 Thomas Carlyle: The Hero as Poet
+Unit 19 □ Thomas Carlyle: 'The Hero as Poet'

-- 3.3.0.
-Introduction
+- 4.19.1 Objectives

-- 3.3.1.
-Thomas Carlyle as a Non fictional Prose Writer
+- 4.19.2 Introduction Thomas Carlyle as a Prose Writer

-- 3.3.2.
-Heroes and Hero-Worship: Structure of the lectures
+- 4.19.3 Heroes and Hero-Worship The Lectures

-- 3.3.3.
-The Hero as Poet: The Text
+- 4.19.4 'The Hero as Poet' Text

-- 3.3.4.
-Dante as Hero-poet
+- 4.19.5 Dante as Hero-Poet

-- 3.3.5.
-Shakespeare as Hero-poet
+- 4.19.6 Shakespeare as hero-Poet

-- 3.3.6.
-Summing Up
+- 4.19.7 Summing Up

-- 3.3.7.
-Comprehension Exercises
+- 4.19.8 Comprehension Exercises

-- 3.3.8.
-Suggested Reading List
+- 4.19.9 Suggested Reading

 The poets of the Victorian Age no doubt held a very high position.
 But those who employed prose as their medium commanded a larger audience and exercised a greater influence on thought and conduct.
-Apart from the novelist whose primary purpose was to provide entertainment, there were many others who aimed at propagating ideas.
+This made the novel the predominant genre in Victorian England.
+But apart from the novelist whose primary purpose was to provide entertainment, there were many other writers of non-fictional prose who aimed at propagating ideas.
 Their writings are prolific and voluminous.
-They reflect the intellectual, scientific, philosophical and practical interests a remarkable age of expanding horizons, noble efforts and buoyant aspirations.
-Their style suitably adapted to a wide range of subjects shows variety; some write lucid, limpid prose; others prefer ornateness, and still others aim at poetic effects.
+They reflect the intellectual, scientific, philosophical and practical interests of a remarkable age of expanding horizons, noble efforts and buoyant aspirations.
+Their style suitably adapted to a wide range of subjects shows variety; some write lucid, limpid prose; others prefered ornateness, and still others aimed at poetic effects.
 Carlyle, Macaulay, Ruskin and Arnold occupy important positions in the history of Non-Fictional prose in the Victorian Age.
-You have read about them in Module 1, Unit 3.
-In this Unit we shall study in detail Thomas Carlyle's The Hero as Poet.
+You have read about them in some detail in Module 2, Unit 6.
+Our objective in this Unit is to read one of these writers of non-fictional prose - the Scottish essayist, historian and philosopher, Thomas Carlyle in detail.
+We must keep in mind that Carlyle's prose was one of the major influencers of the period.
+His book, On Heroes, Hero